 Did you know your roof may have over 20 distinct components?
 Understanding the different parts of a roof will help you tackle a variety of roof repair and maintenance projects on your own.
 It will also help you spot problems early and determine when to call a pro.

-Our roofing terminology guide covers everything from essential structural elements, such as joists and rafters, to the outermost layer of shingles and lesser-known pieces like soffits and battens.
+Our roofing guide covers everything from essential structural elements, such as joists and rafters, to the outermost layer of shingles and lesser-known pieces like soffits and battens.

 Get Your Roofing Project Quote Today